 You may want to consider Walks of Italy Rome In A Day Tour with Vatican, Colosseum & Historic Center.
-The tour costs less than $140 per person and lasts around 8 hours.
+The tour costs lasts around 8 hours.
 It goes to the Colosseum, the Vatican Museums, St. Peter’s Basilica, the Pantheon, Trevi Fountain and other important city landmarks, with tickets to all the attractions, a guide for a small group and even transfers.
 You can book it here.

 Using A 24 Hours Roma Pass

 There are some 24 hours Rome City Passes that may be convenient, allowing you to visit the attractions mentioned in this post for a slightly discounted price and providing skip the line access.
 Keep in mind that when you purchase the pass, you still have to make separate reservations for the single attractions.